gamesbook/pyprototypr/docs/python_commands.rst

   .. code:: python

-    for count in range(1, 4):
+    for number in range(1, 4):
-        Circle(x=1, y=count)
+        Circle(x=1, y=number)

 Here the value of ``y`` for the Circle will be set to a different number every time the loop operates.
-For the first time it will have a value of 1 (one); the second time a value of 2 (two); and the third time value of 3 (three) - as noted above, when count reaches the value of 4, the loop ends right away.
+For the first time it will have a value of 1 (one); the second time a value of 2 (two); and the third time value of 3 (three) - as noted above, when number reaches the value of 4, the loop ends right away.
 This loop will cause a Circle to be drawn in three different ``y`` locations on the page.

-You can combine the value of the count with other information to do more complex kinds of operations.
+You can combine the value of the number with other information to do more complex kinds of operations.
 In this next example, the values for ``y`` will be 0.5, 1.0 and 1.5 over the three iterations of the loop: